knix008/LVGL/GUIWebcam/README.md

 7. **Webcam not detected**: Check camera permissions and try different camera indices
 8. **Face detection not working**: Ensure ONNX Runtime and model files are present
 9. **IPC communication fails**: Check that both applications are running and socket permissions
+10. **OpenCV button not visible**: Ensure the application was built after the latest changes
+11. **Too many messages**: The system now limits messages to every 30 frames to prevent overload

 ### Dependencies